Rohithjeevanantham/Hand-Gesture-Recognition-Based-Shopping-System/README.md

 Other standard Python libraries.

 ## Algorithms
-The project incorporates the following algorithms and techniques:

-### YOLOv3 (You Only Look Once): For real-time object detection.
+ YOLOv3 (You Only Look Once): For real-time object detection.
-### MediaPipe: For hand landmark detection and tracking.
+ MediaPipe: For hand landmark detection and tracking.
-Custom gesture recognition logic based on landmark distances.

 ## Pre-Trained Models
    ```